 Sea Ice Indexsubmitted by Walt Meier, National Snow and Ice Data Center, University of Colorado, Boulder

-General DescriptionSea Ice Index is a collection of data and tools to examine sea ice trends and data.
+General DescriptionSea Ice Index (more info) is a collection of data and tools to examine sea ice trends and data.
 It includes browse images and tools to compare and animate a time series of images.
 Raw data and images of total extent and area, anomalies, and trends are provided.

 Uses of the Program

 This tool provides qualitative comparisons of sea ice from 1978-present.
 Animations can show seasonal and interannual variability as well trends in the sea ice.
 It can be used to discuss climate change and its impacts on sea ice and vice versa.
 It can be tied into discussion of impacts on changes, such as on polar bears.
 Raw data can be downloaded and imported into Excel or other spreadsheet, data processing software and trends and variability can be investigated quantitatively.
 The tool is used by fellow scientists for general data and quick information on the state of sea ice.

 This tool is suitable for high school and above.
 It can tie in with a climate change section, as well as demonstrating applications of statistics in a math class.
 Students can do their investigations individually or in small groups, or the teacher can use to present to a full classroom.
 The tool is completely computer-based.

 Students discussing signs of climate change can look at Arctic sea ice fields to see the declining trend.
 Or in a more general climate discussion, students can look at how sea ice varies with the seasons in the context of how seasons change and how the southern hemisphere is opposite of the northern hemisphere.

 Whither Arctic Sea Ice? is an educational module built around the Sea Ice Index